 - Distributions made as part of a series of substantially equal periodic payments (made at least annually) for your life (or life expectancy) or the joint lives (or joint life expectancies) of you and your designated beneficiary (if from an employer plan, payments must begin after separation from service).

 - Distributions due to total and permanent disability.
-You are considered disabled if you can furnish proof that you cannot do any substantial gainful activity because of your physical or mental condition.
+You are considered disabled if you can furnish proof that you can’t do any substantial gainful activity because of your physical or mental condition.
 A medical determination that your condition can be expected to result in death or to be of long, continued, and indefinite duration must be made.

 - IRA distributions made to certain unemployed individuals for health insurance premiums.

 - IRA distributions made for qualified higher education expenses.

 - IRA distributions made for the purchase of a first home, up to $10,000.

 - Qualified retirement plan distributions made due to an IRS levy.

 - Qualified distributions to reservists while serving on active duty for at least 180 days.